 the existence of a right of appeal to a supervisory authority

-if the personal data are not collected from the data subject: All available information on the source of the data
+if the personal data are not collected from the data subject: all available information on the source of the data

-the existence of automated decision-making including profiling in accordance with Article 22 Abs.1 and 4 DS-BER and - at least in these cases - meaningful information about the logic involved and the scope and intended impact of such processing on the data subject
+the existence of automated decision-making including profiling in accordance with Article 22 Abs.1 and 4 GDPR and - at least in these cases - meaningful information about the logic involved and the scope and intended impact of such processing on the data subject

 In addition, the data subject has a right of access as to whether personal data has been transmitted to a third country or to an international organization.
 If that is the case, then the data subject has the right to obtain information about the appropriate guarantees in connection with the transfer.